AlaaEid-1/carproject-alaaeid/README.md

 ## API Endpoints

 The application provides RESTful API endpoints for managing cars, favorites, reviews, test drives, and chatbot interactions.
-All endpoints are accessible at `http://localhost:3000/api/` when running locally, or at `https://carproject-alaaeid.vercel.app/api/` on the live site.
+All endpoints are accessible at `http://localhost:3000/api/` when running locally.

 ### Cars API